cryptomkt/cryptomkt-java/README.md

 # Documentation

-This sdk makes use of the [api version 3](https://api.exchange.cryptomkt.com) of cryptomarket.
+This sdk makes use of the [api version 3](https://api.exchange.cryptomkt.com) of Cryptomarket.

 # Quick Start

-## rest client
+## Rest client

 ```java